Household Hazardous Waste

 Overview

-The City of Georgetown hosts four (4) collection events per year- January, May, September & November
+The City of Georgetown hosts four (4) collection events each year: January, May, September, and November.

 Acceptable Items